 Education

 Encourage employees to learn about ongoing outbreaks from credible sources – like the World Health Organization – and teach them how to decipher misinformation from fact.
 Inform and remind them of their allotment of sick (paid leave) days.
-Consider revisiting your work-from-home policies and allowing them to telecommute more often than they normally do.
+Consider revisiting and refining work-from-home policies to allow employees more flexibility in telecommuting.
+This not only serves as a preventive measure but also demonstrates a commitment to the well-being of the workforce.
+A well-informed and adaptable workforce is better equipped to handle the challenges posed by health crises..

 Plans